ElPorra/leoilab-react-assessment/readme.md

 (The PC and the cellphone must be in the same network)

 ## How to use it
-When the app starts it ask for email and password (it can be any valid mail and any password, it was just to try jwt) Then you'll be redirected to the main page where you can find an input text and a search button.
+When the app starts it asks you for email and password (it can be any valid mail and any password, it was just to try jwt) Then you'll be redirected to the main page where you can find an input text and a search button.
-You have to write an valid github username and tap search; and the app will look for it on github's API and show it.
+You have to write a valid github username and tap search; and the app will look for it on github's API and show it.

 ## Tests
-This project uses jest for unit testing (now only cheking if the UserInfo component can be created) You only need to run:
+This project uses jest for unit testing (now is only cheking if the UserInfo component can be created) You only need to run:
 ```bash
 npm test